Compassionate Ohio attorneys working for you

 If your doctor or other medical provider is not being paid, here are some issues to consider:

 - Prior authorization — Did the doctor or medical provider obtain prior authorization for the services provided?
 Prior authorization is normally required.
 Most doctors and medical providers will obtain prior authorization on your behalf.
 Did yours?
+It could be the case that your medical providers obtained prior authorization, but their proof of such authorization did not go through correctly to the Bureau of Workers Compensation.
+Sometimes, merely providing an additional copy of relevant documentation will help a claim be approved and paid.

 - Self-insured employer — Is your employer self-insured for workers compensation?
 If your employer is self-insured and not paying your bills, you or your attorney may need to contact the Ohio Bureau of Workers Compensation (BWC) for assistance.
 Employers may not self-insure unless they have a minimum of 500 employees in the state and demonstrate significant financial strength.
 But even large companies face financial troubles now and then, or make mistakes.
 The good news is that the BWC requires employers who are self-insured to participate in the Self-Insured Employers’ Guaranty Fund.
 This fund guarantees claims liabilities if the employer cannot pay them.
 You may need to have your doctor or medical bills paid from the Self-Insured Employers’ Guaranty Fund.